mathildathompson/text_adv_app/project_to_do_list.md

 ###Nice to Have

+* Display a preview of each adventure when viewing
 * Restrict users to only edit their own adventures
 * Setup Game 'so progress is tracked and scenes visited are tracked'